Bachelor of Science in Engineering

 Through the core of the Civil Engineering undergraduate program, the student is given a firm base in all aspects of Civil Engineering including the following major areas: Structural; Geotechnical; Construction; Materials; Environmental; Hydrotechnical; and Transportation.
 In addition to Civil Engineering studies, undergraduates are given instruction in the principles of Mechanical and Geomatics Engineering to enable them to deal intelligently with these branches of Engineering in their work.
 Core courses are also provided by the Arts and Science faculties to give the students the necessary background in the Sciences, Mathematics, Humanities and Social Sciences.

-• Required courses for Diploma in Engineering Foundations - Civil Engineering (54 ch) (Please note prerequisites may apply)
+Required courses for Diploma in Engineering Foundations - Civil Engineering (54 ch) Prerequisites may apply

-• Required Non-Civil Engineering Technical Elective (3 ch) (Please note prerequisites may apply):
+Required Non-Civil Engineering Technical Elective (3 ch) Prerequisites may apply

 A minimum of 3 ch of required electives (one course) chosen from the following courses: